schengaloor/liaplusassignment/README.md

    - This is a fully offline, rule-based backup chatbot.
    - Error handling is done in case of LLM failure automatically.
    - Aside from the actual chat logic, an offline backup summarizer is also present.

+### 6. Other Mentions
+   - I was not aware about how to implement tests and testing, and was not getting desired results when I tried.
+   - Wasn't sure if a UI was required, but added a simple one anyway.
+   - API key is hidden and added as environment variable to prevent misuse.